 Review [or the College may wish to insert its own review procedures in place of the following paragraphs]

 The Complainant may seek a review of a decision made under this procedure.

-The review will be carried out by the body specified in the relevant paragraph.

-A request for a review shall be made in writing and sent to the Head of House within 15 Working Days of written notification of the decision (unless, for good reason, the Head of House permits a longer period).
+The review will be carried out by a panel of three persons appointed by the Head of House A request for a review shall be made in writing and sent to the Head of House within 15 Working Days of written notification of the relevant decision (unless, for good reason, the Head of House permits a longer period).
 The request for review shall specify the grounds for review which may be only one or more of the following:

-that there was material procedural irregularity in the consideration of the Complainant’s case;
+that there was material procedural irregularity in the consideration of the Complainant’s complaint;

 that there was bias or prejudice on the part of the decision-maker;